Ben Pasternak: SIMULATE

-In early 2018, Ben co-founded SIMULATE.
-SIMULATE's mission is to accelerate the world's transition to sustainable nutrition.
-Its first product, NUGGS, is a chicken nugget substitute made out of plant inputs.
+In early 2018, Pasternak co-founded Simulate.
+The company's mission is to upgrade the world to a positive food system.
+Its first product, NUGGS, is a plant-based chicken nugget substitute.
 In June 2021, Bloomberg reported that SIMULATE had raised over US$50,000,000 in funding from investors including Alexis Ohanian's venture fund Seven Seven Six, Chris Sacca, McCain Foods, and Jay-Z at over a US$250,000,000 valuation.

 Personal life

 Pasternak lives in the Soho neighborhood of New York City.